Funding a pension shortfall or meeting an unexpected expense

 As the younger generation may be struggling to save for their retirement due to Student Debts they may be paying back and saving for and buying their first home this is clearly a problem that must be addressed.

-Perhaps for this generation, the help that we can offer with regards to their pension is minimal, with them perhaps looking toward money they’ll receive from their grandparents and/or parent’s estate to fund their retirement.
+Perhaps for this generation, the help that we can offer with regards to their pension is minimal, with them perhaps looking towards money they’ll receive from their grandparents and/or parent’s estate to fund their retirement.

 Thanks to the tax breaks that come with saving in a pension, this means investing £2,880 annually -or £240 each month – with the balance being automatically reclaimed from the HM Revenues and Customs.